-The financial information contained in the Interim Report and Accounts does not constitute statutory accounts as defined in section 435 of the Companies Act 2006.
+The financial information contained in this announcement does not constitute statutory accounts as defined in section 435 of the Companies Act 2006.

 The comparative figures for the financial year ended 31 December 2021 are not the company's statutory accounts for that financial year.
 Those accounts have been reported on by the company's auditor and delivered to the registrar of companies.
-The report of the auditor was [i] unqualified, [ii] did not include a reference to any matters to which the auditor drew attention by way of emphasis without qualifying their report, and [iii] did not contain a statement under section 498 [2] or [3] of the Companies Act 2006.
+The report of the auditor was (i) unqualified, (ii) did not include a reference to any matters to which the auditor drew attention by way of emphasis without qualifying their report, and (iii) did not contain a statement under section 498 (2) or (3) of the Companies Act 2006.